The Best Way To Make Bacon (+ 3 Variations)

 When the bacon cools, the sugar hardens and makes the bacon even more crispy (which I like) and the salty sweet combo is perfect.

 So there you have it.
-The definitive way to make really good bacon with a few fun alternatives!
+The definitive best way to cook bacon to make really good crispy bacon with a few fun alternatives!

 Give it a shot if you’re in the mood for crispy and delicious bacon.